 People love to brag about cooking with charcoal.

 You’ve got to admit, there’s a certain amount of romance with firing up the charcoal smoker.
-Maybe its because of the more interactive nature, and the fact is requires a little bit of skill to work with.
+Maybe its the more interactive nature, and the fact is requires a little bit of skill to work with.

 While we all love to tell stories about “slaving over the coals for 12 hours”, smoking with charcoal doesn’t have to be an epic task.
 A well built charcoal smoker can hold a steady temperature for hours without much attention.